wawjr3d/jquery.autocomplete/README.md

 ##Options

 ####dataSource
-DataSource can be either a string url or a an array of objects.
+`dataSource` can be either a string url or a an array of objects.
 The data returned from the dataSource MUST be an array of objects.
 What else would you want to pass?

 ####queryParam
-If dataSource is url, the parameter that will be the search term
+If `dataSource` is url, the parameter that will be the search term.
 **Default:** "q"

 ####extraParams
-Any extra parameters that you want to pass to the url dataSource
+Any extra parameters that you want to pass to the url `dataSource`.
 **Default:** {}

 ####minimumCharacters
-Minimum number of characters before retrieving results
+Minimum number of characters before retrieving results.
 **Default:** 3

 ####delay
-Time (milliseconds) to wait after user types to go get data
+Time (milliseconds) to wait after user types to go get data.
 **Default:** 400

 ####limit
-Number of results to display
+Number of results to display.
 **Default:** 10

 ####showFailure
-Whether or not to show a failure message when there are no results
+Whether or not to show a failure message when there are no results.
 **Default:** true